iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.11.00.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 5 reviews"/>
 </p>

+> Very slick the way it walks you through set-up, then their own video connection was rocks solid.<br> :date: __2021-07-03 19:01:47__

+> The provider I visited with was awesome.
+She knew what she was doing.
+I recommend them for you anytime you can't get to the doctor or urgent care.<br> :date: __2021-07-03 01:17:20__

+> Quick, efficient.
+With my insurance, low cost!<br> :date: __2021-06-28 16:33:14__

 > Always great to have a doctor on the internet<br> :date: __2021-06-26 04:46:15__

 > Great<br> :date: __2021-06-23 03:18:37__